toastyboost/toastyboost/README.md

 ## Hi 👋

 I'm Dmitriy, a web-developer and ui-engineer with overall 6+ years of experience.

-My stack:
+So, i'm experienced with:
 - Languages: `JavaScript` `TypeScript` `Bash`
 - Frameworks: `React` `Svelte` `Redux` `Effector` `Next` `Gatsby`
 - Bundlers: `Webpack` `Rollup`